Journal setting: Setting target number of reviewers for a manuscript

 With this configuration option turned on, you'll also be able to more easily pull up the manuscripts that are ready for next steps.

-The two filter options pull up the manuscripts that have fewer than the target number of active reviewers or the manuscripts that have the target number of reviews submitted and are still waiting on a final decision (i.e. they are still listed as 'Under Review' in Scholastica).
+You can pull up the manuscripts that have fewer than the target number of active reviewers or the manuscripts that have the target number of reviews submitted and are still waiting on a final decision (i.e. they are still listed as 'Under Review' in Scholastica) by filtering and also by sorting.

-We've also removed a few 'clicks' from the process of checking a manuscript's review status with a pop-up box that you can access right on the manuscript table.
+We've also removed a few 'clicks' from the process of checking a manuscript's review status with additional reviewer invitation data that you can access right on the manuscript table by clicking "Manage views" and either editing the current view or creating a new view that displays those additional columns.

 Review sub-statuses